 Park City Slopes

-Often covered with light powder snow, the slopes at Park City Mountain Resort are largely carved through pretty woodland, with a few open snow fields right at the top of the ski area.
+Often covered with light powder snow, the slopes at Park City Mountain are largely carved through pretty woodland, with a few open snow fields right at the top of the ski area.

-The area for beginners around the base lodge gives way to intermediate runs in and around the bowl above.
+On the Park City side the area for beginners around the base lodge gives way to intermediate runs in and around the bowl above.
 One of the best options for those still getting used to their skis is the long blue from the top of the Pay Day chairlift.
 From this area, there's a scenic ski down across a bridge to the top of Main Street and the Town Lift chair in the centre of town.

 For more experienced intermediates, there's plenty of cruising and a network of blues (and moderate blacks) descending from the ridges served by the Silverlode and King's Con chairs.